lovisgod/smart_doc/docs/UseCases/other-payment-methods.md

 For Developers or Business that want to use other payment methods other than card, they can use the following methods and pass in the neccesary parameters.

+# NOTE : To use this methods successfully you need get a working merchant alias and merchant code.
+This should be part of the terminal info.

 ## Transfer